openbmc/phosphor-state-manager/README.md

 obmc-host-startmin\@0.target become active (i.e. all service have been successfully started which are wanted or required by these targets).

+This is a test commit for new gerrit

 ## Building the Code

 To build this package, do the following steps: